Autonomous Vehicles

 Impacts on car ownership

 The wider impact of AV operators on our streets and behaviour in the UK is not known.
-However, in the long term if usage is well planned, the market for individual car ownership may reduce.
+This is because we do not know what AV’s will be used for in the future – they may be used for individual ownership, freight, or public transport.
+However, in the long term if usage is well planned, and restricted to avoid AVs in private ownership, the market for individual car ownership may reduce.
 This could lead to freeing up kerbside space, as well as reduced congestion and air pollution, but this is yet to be proven.

 CONCERNS